What is guaranteed replacement cost?

 What does guaranteed replacement cost cover?

-Everything needed to rebuild or repair your home will be covered by guaranteed replacement cost.
-That includes materials, labor, and planning costs at current prices.
+The guaranteed replacement cost covers everything needed to rebuild or repair your home, including materials, labor, and planning costs at current prices.

-It covers all parts of the structure of your home and any attached structures like a porch, deck or attached garage.
+It covers all parts of your home's structure and any attached structures, such as a porch, deck, or garage.

-It will also covers all interior features that are part of the structures, from your kitchen cabinets to your hardwood floors.
+It will also cover all interior features of the structures, from kitchen cabinets to hardwood floors.

 Guaranteed replacement cost applies to any covered loss, from a fire to a tornado.